-- Transformation of bulk quantities (section 1); use this section if you need to convert quantities of raw material, e.g. from import data into the required format. - Data on veterinary medicinal products (section 2), including conversion from International Units (IU) to kg (section 2. (ii)) - Recommendations are made in section 3 for further optional conversions, aimed at achieving refined reporting of active entities, the ultimately desired format.
+- Section 1: Transformation of bulk quantities.
+Use this section if you need to convert quantities of raw material, e.g. from import data into the required format. - Section 2: Data on veterinary medicinal products, including conversion from International Units (IU) to kg (section 2. (ii)). - Section 3: Recommendations for further optional conversions, aimed at achieving refined reporting of active entities, the ultimately desired format.
 If such calculations are made, they should be reported in the OIE template in the free text field provided on the sheets for Reporting Option 1, 2 and 3.